 Once seated, order anything off the seafood menu.
-No, seriously it’s all that good.
 If you’re having a hard time choosing, allow us to recommend a few favorites: the ceviche, a piquant seafood cocktail, and the grilled fish selections.
 Try the local fishermen’s favorite Dorado (mahi-mahi).
 It arrives at your table grilled to perfection, white and flaky.
 One thing that we always have in Cozumel is fresh fish and plenty of fishermen who work hard to bring you these delicacies daily.
 They also serve the freshest ceviche, delicious garlic shrimp, soft drinks, cold Cerveza and more.
 This is traditional, authentic Mexican seafood at its best, and the price can’t be beaten.
 The best way to enjoy the amazing seafood of Cozumel is to prepare it as fresh as possible, and this to me is the Spanish way.
 La Conchita del Caribe takes the best ingredients from the area, like the famous pulpo, and serves them in the most simple and delicious way.
 It’s the food, “the truest measure of a restaurant’s capacity for staying afloat” that makes this place Cozumel’s fashionable choice for fish and seafood.